 Yeah, I turned 27 this month and I feel so old already!
 I’m not usually that obsessed with age (maybe a little) but my family didn’t make it any easier.

-Every time my aunt met me, she wouldn’t stop talking about how I was getting older and how girls my age are married with two kids already (oh man, give me a break from that!).
+Every time my close relatives, they wouldn’t stop talking about how I was getting older and how girls my age are married with two kids already!

 Entering your late twenties is such a horrible thing!
 It feels like the whole world is taunting about your age.